Skip to content

 Formula 1

-Nigel Mansell's early career
+Nigel Mansell career stats

 Mansell started out in karting and funded his own entry into single-seater racing, winning his first race in the British Formula Ford championship in 1976 and winning the title the following season.